giantswarm/capi-migration/README.md

  * worker nodes still have `useManagedIdentity` set to `false` despite the `AzureMachineTemplate` having it set to `SystemAssigned`  (this is likely the cause for external-dns crash listed above)
  * PVC are not being provisioned
  * Load balancer has issues (might be related to https://github.com/kubernetes-sigs/cloud-provider-azure/issues/363)

+## Development

+### Helm chart

+The helm chart templates are generated using kustomize overlay stored in `/config/helm`.
+To re-generate templates run `make manifests`.

+To add a new configuration value:

+1. Add a new flag in `main.go`.
+Bind the flag and bind the flag value.
+2. Add a new key (with the name equal to the new flag name) to either `config/helm/config.yaml` or `config/helm/secret.yaml`.
+3. Add a new key in `helm/*/values.yaml` that is used as a value for the key in CM/Secret.
+4. Regenerate templates using `make manifests`.